sethrylan/sethrylan.github.io/_posts/2012-07-31-arduino-altimeter.md

 where:
 * p<sub>sta</sub> = measured pressure in millibar (or hPa)
 * p<sub>sealevel</sub> = millibar (or hPa) pressure at sea level, or approximately 1013.25.
-In this example, I use what I know is the pressure at sea level.
+In this example, I use what I know is the pressure at sea level at time=0.

 This is a more accurate version of the common heuristic that pressure reduces by 1 millibar per 30ft of elevation.
 After this crunching we get the graph below, showing that we reached 500m in just under 3 minutes, and you can see what this looks like from the [flight video](http://youtu.be/5M-c3BhNPWc).